kumekay/breatheinbreatheout/README.md

 ### Testing

 This project includes automated tests using Jest and Puppeteer.
+Tests run automatically on every push and pull request via GitHub Actions.

 #### Setup
 ```bash